-This section provides further details on the projects included in the Capital Budget and the 10-Year Capital Plan.
-It should also be noted that the 10-Year Capital Plan may be updated during FY2022 to better align with the consultation of the Long-Range Planning Process.
+This section provides further details on the projects included in the 10-Year Capital Plan.
+It should also be noted that the 10-Year Capital Plan may be undated during FY2022 to better align with the consultation of the Long-Range Planning Process.
 To be consistent with the Capital Plan, it is further organized by priorities of State of Good Repair, Value Added, Expansion, or Research and Development.
 This year, it is important to highlight the Expansion projects for both terminals, so that information is presented first.